rfitak/American_Shad_Genome/assembly.md

 # Setup TMPDIR
 export TMPDIR=/work/frr6

-# First, make a dry run to just print out the complete list of commands:
+# This is a basic command for abyss:
 abyss-pe \
    k=97 \
    G=1300000000 \